 Landscaping lights come in many different sizes and varieties, and so it can be hard to choose the best for your needs.
 Luckily, we offer three above- and underwater lights that will do the trick.

-LEDPro Mini 1-Watt 3 Pack: These lights are great for small water features, bog areas, or fish ponds.
-Each 1-watt light shines with the same intensity as a 10-watt halogen bulb, while being more energy efficient.
+- LEDPro Mini 1-Watt 3 Pack: Energy Efficiency - The LEDPro Mini 1-Watt lights are energy-efficient, providing effective pond lighting while consuming minimal power.
+These mini lights are great for small water features, bog areas, or fish ponds.
+Each 1-watt light shines with the same intensity as a 10-watt halogen bulb.

-LEDPro 6-Watt LED Light Kit: These lights highlight your pond and landscaping with energy-efficient LED bulbs.
+- LEDPro 6-Watt LED Light Kit: Brightness and Versatility - The 6-Watt LED Light Kit offers a higher brightness level, making it suitable for larger ponds.
+Additionally, it provides versatility in illuminating different areas of the pond and landscaping.
+With energy-efficient LED bulbs.
 It shines with the same intensity as a 50-watt halogen but with a longer life span and lower energy costs.

-LEDPro 12-Watt Single Light: This spotlight also features an LED bulb, but it shines with the same intensity as a 70-watt halogen.
+- LEDPro 12-Watt Single Light: The 12-Watt Single Light is designed for powerful illumination, making it an ideal choice for ponds that require a strong and focused lighting presence.
+This spotlight also features an LED bulb, but it shines with the same intensity as a 70-watt halogen.

 Point Lights to the Pond